 by Paula Bosse

-A few bits and pieces from a Dallas Morning News search on the address.
+Here are a few bits and pieces of random information from a search on the address.
 In 1933, Rogers’ German Shepherd got loose.
 That park would have been an absolute paradise for a dog on the lam.

 And in 1936, for some reason Rogers was selling a “Nubian milch goat,” a friendly source of milk which was, presumably, kept on the property.
 Was it being sold at the behest of neighbors?
 The publication Milch Goat Dairy (1917) informs us that “no member of the goat family is more peaceful or gentle than the Nubian, and while the bucks of this breed have the same odor that all goat bucks have, the odor is far less in this breed.”
 Still.
 The other well-heeled neighbors might have had a few goat-related issues.